ae-dschorsaanjo/picilang/README.md

  [![WTFPL](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)](http://www.wtfpl.net/)

-_Picilang_ /pi.t͡si.läŋɡ/ or _kiti paw ko-si_ /ki.ti aw ko.si/ is a minimalist constructed language designed to be easy to learn and use, although it does not have any restrictions on number of words; the goal is to be easy to use even for beginners with the help of a dictionary (that I plan to create).
+_Picilang_ /pi.t͡si.läŋɡ/ or _kiti paw ko-si_ /ki.ti aw ko.si/ is a minimalist constructed language designed to be easy to learn and use, although it does not have any restrictions on number of words; the goal is to be easy to use even for beginners with the help of a dictionary.

+This project is still work in progress, however the general grammar is already done and what is written will probably not change (in content).
+The dictionary is in very early stages and will be expanding constantly as the language sees more and more use.

-## Plans for website <a id="plans" href="#plans">&#5130;</a><a></a>
+## Work in progress <a id="plans" href="#plans">&#5130;</a><a></a>

-- hosted on github
-- based on this markdown
-- interactive dictionary
+- expand vocabulary
 - easy-to-print version (doc + dictionary)

 ## Features <a id="features" href="#features">&#5130;</a><a></a>